 To help achieve these, we have a Metric column per Key Result.
 In many cases Key Results already had metrics, just not always consistently structured.
 The Metric column captures what metric a Key Result seeks to move, and by how much.
 Note these metrics generally shouldn’t be top level company metrics, but rather should be something more directly driven by the project.

-of Metrics: Impact > Usage > Execution.
+There’s a of Metrics: Impact > Usage > Execution.
 While we all strive to prove the impact of our work, sometimes it’s hard or impossible.
 Feature launches should have at least usage metrics (which means logging + dashboards present).
 Longer projects that span many sprints are admittedly sometimes hard to graduate to usage or impact metrics before they launch, and tend to stick with execution metrics.

 Here are a few examples of each type of metric with a few real recent KRs: